 Our produce travels less than 60 miles to sit proudly on our shelves.
 In fact, when you pick up a tomato here, you may still feel the faint warmth of sunlight.

-Located just 25 miles from the heart of downtown Memphis, Winchester Farms uses the fertile soil of the Mississippi plains as the starting point of our market.
+Located under an hour from the heart of downtown Memphis, Winchester Farms uses the fertile soil of the Mississippi plains as the starting point of our market.
 To put it in scientific terms, our organic farming methods are more sustainable because of where we are located.
 Over tens of thousands of years, our local rivers and tributaries have flooded and left sediment and biological material on our farmland.

 Our farm is more efficient, naturally, through geological processes that predate people even living in North America.
 We don’t need tons of artificial fertilizers, because ours came with the farm.